 Kefir isn’t really a new thing to many “Tannies” in South-Africa

-Here in South Africa this culture use to go by the name of “karringmelk plantjie” / buttermilk plant, called a plant because this culture when well looked after grows and form new grains, sometimes they can become quite large!
+Here in South Africa this culture use to go by the name of “karringmelk plantjie” / buttermilk plant, called a plant because this culture when well looked after grows and form new “plants” (we call it grains, don’t know why because it’s not a grain and it looks like cauliflower florets) sometimes they can become quite large!

 As we “evolved” most of us lost interest in the kitchen and the beauty of traditional home made and fermented foods.
 In this process many of the traditional ways of food preparation and our inherited gems like the “buttermilk plant” became a vague memory and even forgotten by many.